jeremyting02/softeng702/README.md

 ![alt text](readme_images/{3C86D0E5-AF6C-4073-A306-A119B0106A8B}.png)

-2. Download all assets from the website links listed in this [file](https://github.com/jeremyting02/softeng702/blob/main/downloads.md).
+2. Download all assets from [this Google Drive folder](https://drive.google.com/drive/folders/17IfZPfabtWm6l2QBP7bU9RIu1nxLhhtB?usp=drive_link).
+Alternatively, download all the assets from the website links listed in this [file](https://github.com/jeremyting02/softeng702/blob/main/downloads.md).

 3. Place all downloaded asset folders inside the `Assets/LargeAssets` directory.